 ← Nicole grows up to be the pert and sensual Yvonne Monlaur (The Brides of Dracula, Terror of the Tongs), a French looker with huge eyes and lips.
 Remaining virginal throughout the story, Nicole is the only plastic surgery patient not directly targeted by Rossiter’s lust.
 Under the logic of male sex fantasies, that makes her a candidate for survival.

 Circus of Horrors extends a key scene in Peeping Tom by introducing four out of five actresses through gruesome close-ups of their facial scars.
 Nicole’s is an innocent war injury, but with the other three performers it’s assumed that Rossiter found them as criminals or prostitutes.
 Erika Remberg’s heavy makeup makes her terrible scar look like an erotic ornament, frankly, like some kind of sexual organ on her face.
 The mutilations ‘cured’ by Rossiter are presented with a J.G.
 Ballard – Crash kind of fetish treatment.
-You have to go back to silent Tod Browning movies to find sadism as direct as this.
+One must look back to silent Tod Browning movies to find sadism as direct as this.

 (Spoiler this paragraph:) Speaking of undiluted sadism, the film’s goriest setpiece is loaded with a guilty voyeuristic bloodlust.
 Affixed to a canted turntable and wearing only a skimpy costume of flowers, Magda von Meck is a spinning target of flesh for a knife artiste in an Indian costume.
 When Rossiter fidgets on the sidelines, Angela realizes that her brother Martin is below futzing with the turntable mechanism, to screw up the knife-thrower’s timing.
 We know exactly what’s coming: the utter vulnerability of the very-exposed Magda paints an extreme picture of Women in Horror films as idealized victims.
 Her function is to be slaughtered, plain and simple.
 When it happens, it’s shocking, even though we’d have felt cheated had she escaped.
 It’s a strange & chilling cheap thrill.